 Karate for kids is not just about learning to defend yourself, and it has numerous benefits;

-When your child learns Karate, they will be required to show their instructors unflinching respect.
+When your child learns Karate, showing their instructors unflinching respect is an important prerequisite.
 Some children today have difficulty showing respect to authority, which can cause problems at home, school and in adulthood.
 It is common for instructors to spend time in class discussing the importance of respecting teachers, parents, themselves and each other.
 Children build relationships with their instructor and do not want to disappoint them with inappropriate behaviour.
-Experts believe that the respect learnt in Karate can be the most important benefit, often translating into improved behaviour and grades.
+Experts believe that the respect learnt in Karate can be the most important benefit.
+Often translating into improved behaviour and grades.

-This can be a benefit to all kids, but may be especially beneficial for kids who may struggle in some social scenarios.
+This can be a benefit to all kids.
+But, may be especially beneficial for kids who may struggle in some social scenarios.
 Karate allows them to build their social skills in an environment where their peers share a common interest.
-Kids who practise karate feel a sense of belonging, and that they are part of a larger team with shared goals and interests.
+Kids who practise karate feel a sense of belonging.
+As well as being part of a larger team, with shared goals and interests.

-Karate is based around an accomplishment system of colour belts, from white for beginner, to the coveted black for the advanced.
+Karate is based around an accomplishment system of colour belts.
+These range from white for beginner, to the coveted black for the advanced.
 This ranking system encourages students to keep striving to reach the next level.
-Because Karate is all about individual development and not a team sport, it allows children to develop at their own pace, and maximises their physical activity because they’ll never be ‘on the bench’.
-The award of different coloured belts as they progress through the levels and advance their skills boosts self-esteem and keeps them motivated.
+Because Karate is all about individual development and not a team sport, it allows children to develop at their own pace.
+In addition, it maximises their physical activity.
+Because, they’ll never be ‘on the bench’.
+The award of different coloured belts as they progress through the levels and advance their skills, boosts self-esteem and keeps them motivated.